MattThommes/amplify-react-app/README.dev.md

 ## Local project setup

-1. Create a new Github repo for new project from the amplify-react-app template:
+1. Create a new Github repo for your new project from the amplify-react-app template:
     * ![Create new repo from template](readme_images/repo_from_template.png)
 2. Clone new repo into project directory locally:
     * `git clone git@github.com:MattThommes/test1.git`